nythrox/effects.js/docs/examples.md

 ```

-You could also write your program without using generator functions:
+You could also write your program without using generator functions using the pointfree api:

 ```javascript
   const programPointfree = pipe(